Stadium stampede kills eight in Africa Cup of Nations soccer match

 THE SHOCK, THE WEIGHT

-High school teacher Vanessa Tchouanzi had come to see the match on Monday.
-She was barely able to get her words out as she recounted her experience over the phone to Reuters.
+High school teacher Vanessa Tchouanzi had come to see the match on Monday night with her friend, Veronique, who was also a teacher.
+Tchouanzi was barely able to get her words out as she recounted her experience over the phone to Reuters.

+At the entrance to the stadium, crowds were still milling about just moments before the start of the game.
+Some were waiting to take COVID-19 tests.

-Tchouanzi tried to enter the stadium with a friend, but said that gate attendees were too overwhelmed by the mass of people to check tickets.
+As Tchouanzi tried to enter the stadium, ticket collectors became overwhelmed by a rush of people trying to get into the ground before kick-off.

+“They shoved the gate and people started coming in in droves.
+The police were there, but the mass of people was stronger,” Tchouanzi said.

-As fans rushed the entrance, Tchouanzi and her friend were knocked to the ground.
-A bystander helped Tchouanzi escape, but her friend was trampled to death, she said.
+Tchouanzi and Veronique were knocked to the ground.
+Squeezed by the rush, Tchouanzi lost consciousness before someone pulled her up and away from the crowd.

 “She couldn’t take the shock, the weight of all those people,” Tchouanzi said through a flood of tears.